overview/docs2csv/README.md

     -o, --ocr                        OCR pdfs that do not contain text -f, --force-ocr                  Force OCR on all pdfs

-The output file will contain the extracted text from each file, plus URL links to the original file, of the form http://localhost:8000/[filename]
+**Viewing the original files from Overview**
 The extracted text will be shown in Overview.
-To serve the original files so that the "source file" links work in Oveview, run
+You can view the original files in your browser via the "source file" links, if you start up a simple web server like this:

     python -m SimpleHTTPServer

-from the same directory where you ran docs2csv from (file URLs are relative)
+This works from the URL column that docs2csv writes, which has URLS of the form  http://localhost:8000/[filename].
+You need to run this from the same directory where you ran docs2csv from, as these file URLs are relative.